Flexacoin (FXC) Price Hits $0.0061 on Major Exchanges

-Flexacoin (FXC) traded flat against the US dollar during the one day period ending at 17:00 PM E.T. on June 2nd.
-One Flexacoin coin can currently be bought for $0.0061 or 0.00000026 BTC on major exchanges.
-Flexacoin has a total market cap of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
-Over the last week, Flexacoin has traded flat against the US dollar.
+Flexacoin (FXC) traded flat against the US dollar during the 1 day period ending at 9:00 AM ET on June 9th.
+One Flexacoin coin can now be purchased for $0.0061 or 0.00000026 BTC on exchanges.
+Flexacoin has a market capitalization of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+During the last week, Flexacoin has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.